tes/rolling-fields/README.md

-# dynamic-form-generator
+# dynamic-field-generator

-A simple library that will dynamically generate a form with the fields you specify.
+A simple library that will dynamically generate fields for your form.

 ## Props

 ```
-  <DynamicFormBuilder
+  <DynamicFieldBuilder
     fields={} // array of field objects
     mappings={} // optional object to define how to render different types of fields
-    onSubmit={}
     onBlur={}
     onChange={}
   />